EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 If you're asked to enable actions when going to the tab, and there are no runs listed after enabling actions, then you'll have to trigger the workflow by pushing new code to the dev branch.

-## Grant Github-Actions-User access to cluster
+## Grant EKSUser access to cluster
 By default, only the IAM user who set up an EKS cluster may access it.
 In order to let other users access the cluster, you must apply an aws-auth configmap to the cluster granting access to specific IAM users.
 A template of [aws-auth-template.yml](https://github.com/EtherealEngine/ethereal-engine-ops/blob/master/configs/aws-auth-template.yml) file can be found in [ethereal-engine-ops](https://github.com/EtherealEngine/ethereal-engine-ops) repo.